jscharber/deeplake-api/docs/DEEPLAKE_SERVICE_SPEC.md

-# Deep Lake Vector Service - Complete Implementation Specification
+# Tributary AI services for DeepLake - Complete Implementation Specification

 ## Executive Summary

-This document provides a complete specification for creating a standalone Deep Lake Vector Service repository.
-The service will replace the mock Deep Lake implementation currently in the eAIIngest project with a production-ready Python service that provides both HTTP REST and gRPC APIs.
+This document provides a complete specification for creating a standalone Tributary AI services for DeepLake repository.
+The service will replace the mock Tributary AI implementation currently in the eAIIngest project with a production-ready Python service that provides both HTTP REST and gRPC APIs.

 ## Background & Context

 ### Current Problem
-The eAIIngest project currently contains a mock Deep Lake implementation in Go (`pkg/embeddings/vectorstore/deeplake.go`) that simulates Deep Lake functionality using in-memory maps.
-This won't work in production since Deep Lake is a Python-only library with no Go bindings.
+The eAIIngest project currently contains a mock Tributary AI implementation in Go (`pkg/embeddings/vectorstore/deeplake.go`) that simulates DeepLake functionality using in-memory maps.
+This won't work in production since DeepLake is a Python-only library with no Go bindings.

 ### Solution
 Create a standalone Python service that:
-- Provides real Deep Lake integration
+- Provides real DeepLake integration
 - Supports both HTTP REST and gRPC protocols
 - Can be reused by any project or language
 - Integrates seamlessly with the existing eAIIngest architecture